juliaputko/cproofwebsite/about.md

 <body>
 <h3>What We Do</h3>

 C-PROOF deploys <a href= '/platforms/'><strong>autonomous ocean gliders and floats</strong></a> to explore and monitor the ocean.
 These instruments are equipped with revolutionary new sensors capable of tracking life, measuring ocean nutrients, and quantifying ocean turbulence.

+Check out our active ocean glider monitoring lines:

+<h4><a href='gliderdata/deployments/calvert.html'>Calvert Line </a></h4>
+<h4><a href='gliderdata/deployments/linep.html'>Line P</a></h4>

 We also plan to deploy mooring arrays with innovative instrumentation.
 Our data is publicly available and is shared with a wide array of partners and user groups for the benefit of Canadians; the data is used to inform ecosystem management, climate predictions, and weather forecasts.
 C-PROOF helps provide the information we need to make better plans for the future, and helps drive development of the technological solutions needed to enable those plans.

 <a href ='/search/'><h3>In The News</h3></a>